glouppe/info8010-deep-learning/lecture7.md

 This principle generalizes to:
 - arbitrarily structured data (e.g., sequences, trees, **graphs**)
-- arbitrary graph of computation construction algorithm that traverses these structures (e.g., including for-loops or recursive calls).
+- arbitrary graph of computation construction algorithms that traverses these structures (e.g., including for-loops or recursive calls).

 ---